Warrants out for suspect in connection to strangulation in Williamsburg

 The suspect is identified as 42-year-old Jeffrey Lloyd Haywood of York County.

 Officers responded around 2 a.m. on Saturday, Oct.
 14 to the 500 block of York Street for a domestic incident, police said.
-A female victim was transported to a hospitals with injuries.
+An injured female victim was transported to the hospital.
 The suspect fled the scene on a black bicycle before police arrived, and was last seen wearing a gray hooded sweatshirt and shorts.

-Haywood has warrants out for domestic assault, strangulation, petite larceny, property damage, prevention of calling 911 and willful destruction of physical evidence, police said.
+Haywood has warrants out for domestic assault, strangulation, petit larceny, property damage, prevention of calling 911 and willful destruction of physical evidence, police said.

-The 42-year-old is described as a 6′ white male with gray hair and beard.
+Police released pictures of Haywood in hopes the public could assist with finding him.

 If you have any information about this case, you can submit an anonymous tip by calling 1-888-LOCK-U-UP, downloading the P3 tips app to a mobile device, or visiting www.P3tips.com and submitting a tip.